-Accessible picnic tables for patrons who use wheelchairs are available where dining areas are provided.
+Accessible picnic tables for patrons who use wheelchairs are available throughout the Festival.

 FOR PEOPLE WHO ARE DEAF OR HARD OF HEARING

-Jazz Fest provides Assistive Listening Devices (ALD) for the Acura and Gentilly stages.
+Jazz Fest provides Assistive Listening Devices (ALD) for the Festival and Gentilly stages.
 These are available for check out at the Access Center.
-Please be prepared to fill out a short form and leave your I.D., which will be returned to you upon ALD drop-off.

-A viewing area for patrons who utilize ASL interpretation is available at each stage where ASL interpreted shows are provided.
+An accessible seating area for patrons who utilize ASL interpretation is available at each stage where ASL interpreted shows are provided.
 A wristband is required for entry into the ASL interpreter viewing areas.
-Please visit the Access Center to request information and obtain a wristband for you and your companion.
+Please visit the Access Center to request this accommodation.
 The wristband changes daily.
 Please stop by the Access Center on each day that ASL interpretation is needed.

 - These viewing areas are reserved for deaf or hard of hearing patrons who utilize ASL interpretation.